esheldon/nsim/config/README.md

       different ellipticities (not sheared!) and different sizes (not sheared!)
         - we expect the sensitivity to be overestimated, since less ellip. in the deep sims.
+        (- or I could have it completely backward: the reason we can't use the sensitivities from the regular data is because it is sheared)
+        - might be somewhat overcome but using broad priors?
+Not sure.
         - so the right thing to do in this unrealistic, constant shear situation is to shear the sim used to calculate the response
         - in a realistic sim with variable shear, we would also  have a deep field